 If you are into modern art: Stop into the Saatchi Gallery.
 They feature contemporary art with innovative pieces made of found objects and paintings with modern and edgy themes.
 The gallery is free.
 The gallery is open everyday from 10a-6pm.
 Time allotted: 45 minutes.

 If you are into gardens: Visit the Chelsea Physic Garden.
 The garden was founded three hundred years ago to grow medicinal plants and as a way to train apprentice apothecaries.
 The garden is located four blocks south of the shopping drag on the Thames.
 The garden is open Monday-Friday 11am-6pm.
-Adult tickets are £11.00.
+Adult tickets are £11.00 and it’s best to book in advance.
 Time allotted: 1 hour.

 Day Two: The City, The Tower & The South Bank